Lila-Kuhlt/CocktailCalc/README.md

 Follow this steps assuming you have installed Node.js and npm:

 1. Clone the repository
+2. Configure the `.env` file as described above
-2. Run `npm install` in the root directory
+3. Run `npm install` in the root directory
-3. Run `npm run build` to build everything (You can also run `npm run build:client`, `npm run build:server` or `npm run build:db` to build individual parts)
+4. Run `npm run build` to build everything (You can also run `npm run build:client`, `npm run build:server` or `npm run build:db` to build individual parts)
-4. Run `npm run start:server` to start the server
+5. Run `npm run start:server` to start the server
-5. Run `npm run start:client` to start the client
+6. Run `npm run start:client` to start the client